What is sustainability?

 At West Ham Church School we believe that it is important to promote a sustainable lifestyle that will allow future generations to enjoy the same levels of resources that we are able to enjoy.

-Everyone can make a difference even from doing small things such recycling to prevent all waste going to landfill sites or turning off taps to save water.
+Everyone can make a difference even from doing small things such as recycling to prevent all waste going to landfill sites or turning off taps to save water.

 Who are the Eco Team?